LinkedIn now boasts over 766 million users with 55 job applications submitted every second!

 Warm leads are easier to work with than cold leads.
-When you meet new people in your field -- for instance, at a conference or work event -- send them a connection request.
-Include a friendly, personalized note about how you met.
+When you meet new people in your field—for instance, at a conference, work event, or even on Zoom—send them a connection request with a friendly, personalized note about how you met.

 Even when you meet people who aren't potential clients, it's a good practice to proactively build your network this way.

 Not sure who to connect with next?
 Take a look at the "People Also Viewed" sidebar on the right side of the page.
 You might find a few more promising leads there.

 Widen your social circle on LinkedIn by joining a few groups related to your industry, niche, or interests.
 Participating in groups is a great way to meet and interact with potential clients in an organic way.